*Spoilers*

 Olin

 Initially comes off as a friend with a Focus, then you later find out he’s inadvertently responsible for Rost’s death.
-Olin’s redeeming factor though is he’s fully aware he’s trash, but he did it for the sake of his family.
+Olin’s redeeming factor is he’s fully aware he’s trash, but he did it for the sake of his family.

 If you don’t kill him, Olin “helps” you in the final battle, which is nice I guess.
 Furthermore, had Rost not died, Aloy probs wouldn’t have been looking for clues about her mother and everything else as intensely as she was.